Skip to Main Content

 Regular Decision

 Yes!
-The PLME sponsors several international summer travel programs to China, Taiwan and Germany.
-In addition, many PLME undergraduates elect to take leave for a semester abroad, usually during junior year.
+PLME students have access to several international summer exchange programs, including opportunities in Germany, Taiwan, and China.
+Additionally, many PLME undergraduates choose to spend a semester abroad, typically during their junior year.

 International Summer Travel

 Yes!
-Brown University sponsors a variety of research grants and fellowships open to undergraduate students.
-In addition, the PLME administers the Summer Research Assistantship (SRA), Summer Research Assistantship in Emergency Medicine (SRA-EM) and Summer Research Assistantship - Emerging Infectious Disease Scholars (SRA-EIDS) programs exclusively for PLME students.
+Brown University offers a range of research grants and fellowships available to undergraduate students.
+In addition, the PLME administers its own Summer Research Assistantship (SRA), with exclusive opportunities for PLME students through the Summer Research Assistantship in Emergency Medicine (SRA-EM) and the Emerging Infectious Disease and HIV Scholars Program (H-EIDS).

 Summer Research Assistantship